-To a large extent, receipt of the research and development tax incentive income of A\$9,362,172 in September 2016 and increase in quarterly service fees has resulted in an improvement to our net financial asset position.
-Note a major portion of our net financial assets/ (liabilities) is denominated in USD, including the long term secured loan hence is subject to variation with movements in exchange rates.
+To a large extent, the increase in revenue and the strengthening of the AUD against the USD which has resulted in the decline of our US denominated loan has resulted in an improvement to our net financial asset position.
+Note a major portion of our net financial assets/(liabilities) is denominated in USD, including the long term secured loan hence is subject to variation with movements in exchange rates.
+Cash and cash equivalents as at December 31, 2016 includes A\$9,362,172 received for the research and development tax incentive income for the 2015 financial year.
+We are yet to receive the research and development tax incentive income of A\$7,522,341 for the 2016 financial year.